 If you’re driving to take a cruise from Baltimore, keep in mind that the South Locust Point Marine Terminal lots require no advanced reservations, and long-term parking – ideal for the length of a typical excursion – is within walking distance.
 However, the check-in process at the terminal is not quick.
 Expect arrival time, from the main entrance gate to the doors of the terminal, to take at least 25 minutes.

 With all of these cruise options from Baltimore, Maryland, there is no reason to ever consider flying again.
 Now the only tough part is deciding which cruise line to choose when sailing from the great city of Baltimore, Maryland.
+Whether your're looking to book a cheap cruise from Baltimore, MD or an all inclusive cruise from Baltimore, the team at Direct Line Cruises has your vacation needs covered.
 For more information, call Direct Line Cruises at 1-800-352-8088.

 Baltimore Cruise Destinations

 Cruise Lines Sailing from Baltimore, MD